eltos/pre-commit-hook-lxml/README.md

     same line endings will be applied to the entire file in this order:
     `windows` > `mac` > `unix` -- as soon as the original file had one CRLF line ending, all lines will end with CRLF, etc.
++ `-s` or `--self-closing` controls if there should be an additional space just before the `/>` characters in self-closing tags.
+Possible values are:
+  - `space`: a space is always added, for all self-closing tags.
+This is the default.
+  - `nospace`: no extra space will be added, this the LXML default.
+  - `auto`: a space will be added if the file contained the ` />` sequence of characters.
 + `-l` or `--log-level` is the log level.
 One of `DEBUG`, `INFO`, `WARNING`, `ERROR` or `CRITICAL`.
 + `-w` or `--write` tells the hook implementation to write the changes to the